Chet Baker: Legacy

 Baker was photographed by William Claxton for his book Young Chet: The Young Chet Baker.
-An Academy Award-nominated 1988 documentary about Baker, Let's Get Lost, portrays him as a cultural icon of the 1950s but juxtaposes this with his later image as a drug addict.
+An Academy Award-nominated 1988 documentary about Baker, Let's Get Lost, portrays him as a cultural icon of the 1950s while juxtaposing this with his later image as a drug addict.
 The film, directed by fashion photographer Bruce Weber, was shot in black-and-white, and includes a series of interviews with friends, family (including his three children by third wife Carol Baker), musical associates, and female friends, interspersed with footage from Baker's earlier life, and interviews with Baker in his last years.
 In Chet Baker, His Life and Music, author Jeroen de Valk and others criticize the film for presenting Baker as a "washed-up" musician in his later years.
-The film was shot during the first half of 1987, prior to career highlights such as the Japanese concert, released on Chet Baker in Tokyo.
+The film was shot during the first half of 1987, the year before Baker's death, ending in Cannes in May 1987, just prior to Baker's June 14, 1987, Tokyo concert, released on Chet Baker in Tokyo.
 It premiered four months after Baker's death.

 Time after Time: The Chet Baker Project, written by playwright James O'Reilly, toured Canada in 2001.

 Jeroen de Valk has written a biography of Baker; Chet Baker: His Life and Music is the English translation.
 Other biographies of him include James Gavin's Deep in a Dream—The Long Night of Chet Baker, and Matthew Ruddick's Funny Valentine.
 Baker's "lost memoirs" are available in the book As Though I Had Wings, which includes an introduction by Carol Baker.